 WBN Fighter of the Year 2018: Twelve nominees revealed as voting begins

-World Boxing News Fighter of the Year 2018 voting is underway as readers are given the chance to have their say on another big year of boxing.
+World Boxing News Fighter of the Year 2018 voting is underway as readers are given a chance to have their say on another big year of boxing.

 The poll for the only award voted for by the boxing fans will run until Friday, January 18th of 2019.